tosin19-tech/Automotive-Ad-Performance-Analysis-Image-vs.-Video-Posts-/README.md

    * Focus on Improving Engagement Rate: Engagement rate strongly correlates with conversion rate, especially for image posts.
      Therefore, increasing engagement through better visuals, captions, and call-to-actions will likely boost conversions.
    * Investigate Variability in Video Performance: The erratic conversion performance of videos suggests that content quality or audience targeting may play a major role.

+   7. Recommendation (Financial metrics)
+   * Maintain moderate discount strategy.
+   * Optimize ad spend based on CPC.
+   * Do more experiment with A/B campaigns: test different ad formats or messaging style to determine which combinations sustain high ROI with lower ad spend.
      Future campaigns should analyze why some videos outpeform others, for instance, by tracking engagement duration, hook strength, or viewer retention.